 About me

-I am a fourth-year computer science Ph.D. candidate in Khoury College at Northeastern University, in affiliation with the Network Science Institute, advised by Professor Tina Eliassi-Rad.
+I am a fifth-year computer science Ph.D. candidate in Khoury College at Northeastern University, in affiliation with the Network Science Institute, advised by Professor Tina Eliassi-Rad.
 My research interests lie at the intersection of graph machine learning, algorithmic fairness, and the societal impact of AI.
 My research is supported by the NSF GRFP.

 I have worked as a part-time sociotechnical researcher at Taraaz, founded by Roya Pakzad, collaborating on projects on human-rights impact assessments and AI procurement.